Mmoolchandji/photo-garden-guardian-clerk/.clinerules/workflows/ux_improvement_plan.md

 [ ] Allow user to sort & set custom order for the photos.

+[ ] add carousel to the view photo model.

+[ ] add select all option to the homepage.

+[ ] Improve the toggle button for view mode and then add that toggle button the admin page also.

 [ ] **What if we forget the password:**